Want to Travel? Stop Thinking

 Right now though it doesn’t mean the worries just go away.

 I’m an observer.
 I love gathering information, reading travel blogs, hearing people talk about their travels.
 Sometimes I spend too much time watching life from the sidelines, forgetting that I might want to participate.

-I’m not special, or some super travel woman.
+I’m not unique, or some super travel woman.
 I travel a lot less than many of my friends and family members (and certainly less than many of my fellow travel bloggers).
-I get all these worries and doubts that creep into my head and makes me wonder if I should go, or if it would be better to wait.
+I get all these worries and doubts that creep into my head and it makes me wonder if I should go, or if it would be better to wait.

 Impulsive Decisions Can Be the Best

 That is my advice.
-If you want to travel somewhere, and if you’ve done some research and know the trip is possible (without getting you into debt) then you should stop thinking and start traveling.
+If you want to travel somewhere, and if you’ve done some research and know the trip is possible (without getting you into debt) then you should stop thinking and start travelling.
 Or at the very least book that flight, or that hotel, or whatever it might be that makes travel go from a maybe to a definitely.

 Yes, making a crazy impulsive decision like this is nerve-wracking (wait, am I actually booking a trip to Europe?
 Holy shit I am).
 Yes, you might have fears and doubts (how am I going to get time off work? where am I going to stay?).
 What I’ve found for myself is that travel, no matter how costly or stressful it can be, and no matter how much I might worry, is never something I regret.

 Or to quote gonzo writer Hunter S. Thompson

 Do you need to stop thinking to travel?
 Where will you be visiting next?